saltyrtc/saltyrtc-meta/Protocol.md

 Only if the server chose the subprotocol above, this protocol SHALL be applied.
 If another shared subprotocol that is not related to SaltyRTC has been found, continue with that subprotocol.
-Otherwise, close the connection to the server with a close code of `1002` (No Shared Subprotocol Found).
+Otherwise, the underlying WebSocket connection will be closed automatically with a close code of `1002` (WebSocket Protocol Error).

 TODO: Switch to `v1` as soon as the spec has been reviewed.